 - Better range of motion in your hips and legs

 With so many benefits, who wouldn’t want to work those muscles?
 And the best part?
 You don’t have to spend hours on your inner thighs to get the results you want.
-Just a few minutes doing the right moves to get your heart pumping in an effective way, a few times per week can make a dramatic difference on your inner thighs and your confidence.
+Just a few minutes doing the right moves to get your heart pumping in an effective way, several times per week can make a dramatic difference on your inner thighs and your confidence.

 One quick note before you get into our effective inner thigh exercises: you can’t spot reduce thigh fat.
 If you want to lose fat, you have to lose it all over.

 Focusing on thigh exercises alone won’t get you the results you want.
-Getting rid of thigh fat and sculpting the muscles underneath requires a comprehensive approach to weight loss, namely: eating clean, getting in cardiovascular exercise and strength training that prioritizes inner thigh muscles.
+Getting rid of thigh fat and sculpting the muscles underneath requires a comprehensive approach to weight loss, namely: eating clean, getting in cardiovascular exercise, and strength training that prioritizes inner thigh muscles.

 The below inner thigh workout is going to be the perfect way to get your strength training in and tone your thigh muscles but make sure to check out the comprehensive guide to losing thigh fat for even more effective strategies.

 Related: 7 Best Exercises To Reduce Cellulite

 No Equipment Inner Thigh Workout

 We chose these inner thigh exercises because they don’t require any special equipment.
-Complete 15 repetitions per each exercise.
+Complete 15 repetitions per exercise.
 Repeat the entire circuit of inner thigh exercises a total of 3 times.
 If you’re feeling up for a challenge add on another round making it a total of 4 rounds.
 You can do this entire workout with just your body weight, no weights are necessary.
 However, if you are looking for an extra added bonus or are working more on strength, feel free to grab a set up dumbbells to challenge yourself.